-The GMO Act (1) was enacted to provide for the promotion of responsible development, production, use and application of genetically modified organisms.
+The GMO Act (1) was enacted to provide for the promotion of responsible development, production, use and application of genetically modified organisms act 1997 (act no. 15 of 1997) "Act".
 All activities such as importation, production, release and distribution are regulated to limit possible harmful consequences to the environment.

 The Act also lays down the requirements and criteria for risk assessments and provides appropriate procedures for the notification of specific activities involving the use of genetically modified organisms.

 Although Stellenbosch University (SU) does not have a GMO policy, it is expected from all SU departments that perform research in the field of GMO to practice under the GMO Act.

 GMOs can be legally protected under the existing Intellectual Property Policy of SU, found on this website.